mstksg/talks/lambdaconf-2017/dependent-types/dependent-types.md

 They are parameterized by a weight matrix $W : \mathbb{R}^{m \times n}$ (an $m
 \times n$ matrix) and a bias vector $\mathbf{b} : \mathbb{R}^m$, and the result
-is:
+is: (for some activation function `f`)

 $$
 \mathbf{y} = f( W \mathbf{x} + \mathbf{b})
 $$

-Where $f$ is some (differentiable) activation function.
 A neural network would take a vector through many layers.

 ## Networks in Haskell